korenyoni/yonatankoren/posts/b2-adding-sensu-to-infrastructure.md

 $ ansible-playbook deploy/sensu_master.yml -i localhost
 ```

-Provision some servers:
+We provision a server:

 ```
 $ terraform apply -var=worker_count=1
 ```

-Register these as clients:
+Then register this client:

 ```
 $ ansible-playbook --inventory-file=./terraform-inventory deploy/sensu_client.yml
 ```

-We can see Sensu in action:
+We can see Sensu in action on `https://yourdomain.com:3000`

 ![Uchiwa dashboard with cpu check](/images/uchiwa.png)